Burdens of Proof

-In the first example, the definition uses the term to define the term; not helpful.
+In the first example, the definition uses the term to define the term, which is not helpful.
 The second and third definitions are ambiguous at best.
 Courts in Texas opted for no definition at all and currently allow jurors to interpret the phrase on their own.

 Understanding Burdens of Proof

 Though we do not know what beyond a reasonable doubt means, we do know what it is not.
-There are five major burdens of proof in our legal system of which beyond a reasonable doubt is the highest.
+There five major burdens of proof in our legal system — beyond a reasonable doubt is the highest.
 By better understanding what the lower levels of proof are, we can begin to grasp how much is required to prove something beyond any reasonable doubt.

 This burden is generally used for traffic stops.
-It requires specific, articulable facts, which taken together with rational inferences from those facts, lead an officer to conclude a person being detained actually is, has been, or soon will be engaged in criminal activity.
+It requires specific, articulable facts, which taken together with rational inferences, lead an officer to conclude a person being detained actually is, has been, or soon will be engaged in criminal activity.

-Arrests require probable cause, which means that there are facts and circumstances that would cause an ordinary person to believe that the arrestee would be guilty of the crime for which he was prosecuted.
+Arrests require probable cause, which means there are facts and circumstances that would cause a reasonable person to believe that the suspect has committed or is committing a crime.

 Preponderance of the Evidence: